"Long-Haired Hare" is a 1949 Looney Tunes

 and directed by Chuck Jones

 - Bowdlerization: CBS hated this cartoon due to its violence in the beginning.
-The three times Giovanni Jones beats up Bugs (who keeps interrupting his opera practice by playing his own instruments) were cut when aired on CBS in the 1970s and 1980s.
+The three times Giovanni Jones beats up Bugs (who keeps disrupting his opera practice by playing his own instruments) were cut when aired on CBS in the 1970s and 1980s.
 As a result, Bugs ruins Giovanni's opera for no good reason, making him a JerkAss.

 - ABC was a bit more lenient with this cartoon.
 While it did cut out the part where Bugs dresses as a teenybopper looking for Giovanni's autograph and uses a dynamite pen to blow him up, the beginning was actually left intact.

-- Death Glare: Leopold!Bugs glares daggers through Jones before his performance, making clear this won't be pretty.
+- Death Glare: Leopold!Bugs glares daggers through Jones before his performance, making it clear this won't be pretty.

 - Disproportionate Retribution: Jones responds with increasing violence every time Bugs obliviously interrupts his rehearsal.
 After these get particularly vindictive, Bugs himself takes very elaborate measures to ruin Jones' performance.

 - Funny Background Event: A poster outside the theatre promotes Carlo Jones, Eduardo Selzer (Eddie Selzer), a couple others- all of which were fancy versions of names of Termite Terrace animators/producers/directors.